ZaroDev/Static-Code-Analysis/README.md

 - SCA Research Full Code: some sample code to test SCA tools functionality.
 In this .zip the errors are commented.
 - SCA Research Exercises: the same code, as above, but errors are not commented.
-- SCA Research Docs: the content of the web in .md and .ppt files to follow it without internet connection.
 - CppCheck + VCG: the program of CppCheck and Visual Code Grepper.

 #### TODO 0